iltommi/qdb-documentation/source/reference/qdb_generate_config.rst

 .. option:: config_path

-    A folder path that will contain the new configuration file.
+    A folder path for the configuration files.
 If the folder does not exist it will be created.

 .. option:: log_path